Boyne Island, Queensland: Amenities

+Sport

+Three football codes are represented.
+Boyne Tannum Football Club also known as the Sharks (established 1979) play in the local soccer competition.
+Boyne Island-Tannum Sands AFC also known as BITS Saints (established 1984), based at Boyne Island Oval, are the most successful club in the AFL Capricornia competition.
+Tannum Sands Seagulls (established 1994), based at Dennis Park, compete in the Gladstone District Rugby League competition.

+The 13-hole Boyne Island Tannum Sands Golf Course is adjacent to the Boyne River, in Jacaranda Drive.

 Events

 Boyne Island is home to the Boyne Tannum Hookup, which is a large fishing event held on the Labour Day long weekend in May each year.
 The event is held at Bray Park, which is on the river near the skate park.
 This event is very popular, with more than 3,000 entrants.